Black Creek Drive: History

-Black Creek Drive forms the southerly extension to Highway 400, and was originally intended as part of a proposed expressway that would have connected Highway 401 with the Gardiner Expressway, via the Crosstown Expressway.
+Black Creek Drive forms the southerly extension to Highway 400, and was originally intended as part of a proposed freeway that would have connected Highway 401 with the Gardiner Expressway, via the Crosstown Expressway.

 A piece of a larger plan to expand a network of expressways across Toronto, the route was instead completed as a compromise between Metropolitan Toronto and the provincial government, as part of the larger Spadina Expressway controversy.

 The goal of Metro Toronto was to establish a network of expressways across and into Toronto, including the Crosstown Expressway north of Dupont Street, and the Richview Expressway along Eglinton Avenue West.

 Plans were conceived to extend Highway 400 south from Highway 401 to Eglinton Avenue, where it would join those two new expressways.

 These plans would never reach fruition, as public opposition to urban expressways cancelled most highway construction in Toronto by 1971.

 The proposed route of the Highway 400 extension would have followed Weston Road as well as the right-of-way of the Canadian Pacific Railway, then east along Dupont Street to connect with the Crosstown Expressway at present-day Christie Street.
 From there it would branch southward along Christie and Clinton Streets to the Gardiner Expressway.
 Alternate alignments included one following Parkside Drive south to the Gardiner, and one following the Canadian National Railway tracks south to Front Street and the Gardiner Expressway.